xxxfarsing/Emerald-Core/README.md

 # Emerald-Wow
 Wow Server Built using trinitycore & custom patches

-Includes patches tailored for single player use
+Includes patches tailored for single player use,
-Npc Bots
+Npc Bots,
-Transmogrification
+Transmogrification,
-Custom npc battles In random zones
+Custom npc battles In random zones,
 No modifications to stats or levels